spacemeshos/testnet-guide/dict.md

 The Spacemesh App for your desktop computer includes a Smesher and manages it for you.
 Future releases of the Testnet will support building and running a Smesher directly from source code.

 ## Smeshing
 Smeshing is the process of submitting blocks with transactions to the Testnet network according to the Spacemesh protocol.
-Before you can Smesh blocks, you need to commit 4GB free storage on your computer hard drive to Spacemesh (for the Open Testnet; this amount will increase to 100GB for the Mainnet).
+Before you can Smesh blocks, you need to commit 4GB free storage on your computer hard drive to Spacemesh (for now; this amount will soon increase to 100GB).

 You will be prompted to [set up Smeshing](guide/setup.md) when you run the App for the first time.